 |“It was a close election”||Not sports|

 Since Naive Bayes is a probabilistic classifier, we want to calculate the probability that the sentence “A very close game” is Sports, and the probability that it’s Not Sports.
 Then, we take the largest one.
-Written mathematically, what we want is — the probability that the category of a sentence is Sports given that the sentence is “A very close game”.
+Written mathematically, what we want is — the probability that the tag of a sentence is Sports given that the sentence is “A very close game”.

 That’s great, but how do we calculate these probabilities?